Simon T. van Baal

 Post-Doctoral Researcher in Behavioural Science

 I am currently studying manifestations of self-control and impulsivity.
-My project aims to identify ways to help individuals and groups improve their decision-making in the domains of time preferences, addiction, health, altruism, and relationships.
+My research aims to identify ways to help individuals and groups improve their decision-making in the domains of time preferences, addiction, health, altruism, and relationships.
 Currently, much of my work revolves around using novel natural language processing methods to analyse decisions embedded in context.

-I started my PhD in 2019 at Monash University and University of Warwick, funded by the Monash Warwick Alliance.
+I obtained my doctorate from Monash University and University of Warwick in 2023, funded by the Monash Warwick Alliance.
 I am passionate about creating research output that could help the general public.
 I endeavour to make my research as open and transparent as I can.
-Along those same lines, I am a signatory of the Peer Review Openness Initiative.
+I am a signatory of the Peer Review Openness Initiative.
 Read more about it here.

-Before I came to Australia, I completed a Bachelor of Economics and Business Economics at Erasmus University Rotterdam, and a Master of Behavioural and Economic Science at the University of Warwick.
+Before my PhD, I completed a Bachelor of Economics and Business Economics at Erasmus University Rotterdam, and a Master of Behavioural and Economic Science at the University of Warwick.